vntero/event-broker/README.md

 # It will be called: Async Job Exectution Engine
 A publisher will publish jobs/tasks and there will be consumers that will take a job and start executing it.
+The ideal server will be with Topics, allowing messages to be received based on a pattern.

 # Abstractions
 * RabbitMQ server listens to 5672 port as default;